Scholarships, grants and awards

 - Wellington Institute of Technology website - scholarship information

-Scholarship advice and information for Māori and Pasifika students
+Scholarship information for Māori and Pasifika students

 Scholarships, grants and awards provided by government, industry or interest groups

 Government agencies offer and administer a large number of scholarships, grants and awards.
 The New Zealand Government website is a good place to search, as it covers all government departments and agencies.

 If you're interested in training in a specific industry area, you should check whether that industry has an industry training organisation (ITO).
 ITOs usually provide training and job information to hands-on industries such as agriculture.

 Some also offer scholarships, or have information about where you can get scholarships related to that area of work.

 Some of the links below relate to a specific types of jobs or areas of study and some are also for graduate students.

 - Fulbright New Zealand website - information on postgraduate study and research awards to the US